PopovEvgeniy/txtview/readme.txt

                     Simple tool for printing a text files to console by Popov Evgeniy Alekseyevich

-                                           Version 0.7.0.3
+                                           Version 0.7.0.4

 Description and usage

-This program is simple tool for printing a text files to console.
+This program is a simple tool for printing a text files to console.
 It is simular to Unix "cat" utility.
-Txt view breaking up a large text file for enough amount of pages while it print to console.
+Txt view breaking up a large text file to a few pages while it print to console.
 Each page is 25 lines.
-Use Enter key for go to next page.
+Use Enter key to go to next page.

 This program takes a target file name as command line argument.